 That’s an instant callout for a replica.

-Speaking of the shoe’s construction, we need to have a look from the rear for this following flaw on the fakes.
+Speaking of the shoe’s construction, we need to have a look from the rear for the following flaw in the fakes.

-Let us draw these lines on top of the comparison to make you understand better.
+Let us draw these lines on top of the comparison to help you understand better.

 As you can see, the fake Air Jordan 1 is almost straight when it comes to this angle’s view.
 On the other hand, the original AJ1 is curving in two places: above and below the medial line.